whutpsychic/z-Main/README.md

 # z-Main
-It comes from zbc's life
+It comes from zbc's life.

+And the main Page is developed as React Model Frame(the fucking "create-react-app");